15 Romantic Things to Do In Mystic CT: Seaport And Beyond

 Take a horse and carriage ride, amble around the boardwalks, bricks, cobblestones, and unpaved paths of Mystic CT, enjoy a beer at Spouter Tavern while listening to live jazz, take one or several boat tours, or just watch costumed interpreters at work.

-As for restoration of the Charles W Morgan, 250 tons of government-protected Live Oak salvaged from the destruction of Hurricane Katrina in Louisiana, along with White Oak and Yellow Pine were used to repair parts of the 113 ft.
+And Mystic Seaport’s pride and joy, the Charles W. Morgan, didn’t have to leave the premisis for her overhaul.
+Over 250 tons of government-protected Live Oak salvaged from the destruction of Hurricane Katrina in Louisiana, along with other White Oak and Yellow Pine, were used to repair parts of the 113 ft.
 165-year-old whaling ship.
-After being restored to sea-worthiness, the historic ship returned to the water in July, 2014 and after making its way around New England on its 38th voyage, is back to where she belongs.
+After being restored to sea-worthiness, the historic ship returned to the water in July, 2014.
+And after making her way around New England on its 38th voyage, is back to where she belongs.

 The Thompson Exhibition Building, a huge futuristic boathouse-meets-space-shuttle-hangar, opened in 2015 at the North Entrance and hosts rotating exhibits in its soaring halls.